Thank you for your interest in volunteering with Community of Hope and supporting the lives of our underserved neighbors in Washington, DC.

 - Is there reimbursement available?

-Individual applications will be reviewed and potential volunteers will be contacted for an orientation and interview.
+For certain positions, individual applications will be reviewed and potential volunteers will be contacted for an interview.

 We know our volunteers have many interests and talents.
-We offer various volunteer opportunities catered to those interests including one time volunteer activities, ongoing projects and special community events.
+We offer various volunteer opportunities catering to those interests including one-time volunteer activities, ongoing projects, and special community events.
 Please view our current opportunities here.
 Only one application is necessary if you are interested in multiple roles.

-We have various locations across the city where volunteers may be stationed.
+We have locations across the city where volunteers may serve.
 Please refer to each volunteer position’s description for the specific location.
 Visit this page for directions.

 Get your workplace or community group involved and work with colleagues to collect Welcome Kit items for families in our housing programs.

-We also have opportunities for organizations, companies, and religious groups that are ready to make a longer term commitment to being a Community of Hope Strategic Partner.
-Please contact our Development and Corporate Partnerships Manager at firstname.lastname@example.org 202.407.7753 to learn more.
+We also have opportunities for organizations, companies, and faith-based groups that are ready to make a longer-term commitment to being a Community of Hope Strategic Partner.
+Please contact our Development Manager at email@example.com or 202.407.7753 to learn more.

 We are committed to the neighborhoods where our programs are located.
 Part of that commitment means helping our neighborhood teens find meaningful volunteer opportunities with us.
-If you are a teen in Wards 1, 5, or 8 who is looking to complete service hours or build a skill, contact our Volunteer and Mentor Specialist, Lauren Cranman, at email@example.com more information.
+If you are a teenager age 14 or older in Wards 1, 5, or 8 who is looking to complete service hours or build a skill, contact our Volunteer Manager, Lauren Cranman, at firstname.lastname@example.org for more information.

-Mentors are expected to meet with their mentees for two hours at least twice per month.
-You should be able to commit for one year or more, be flexible and have the desire to serve as a positive role model and friend!
+Mentors are expected to meet with their mentees at least twice per month.
+You should be able to commit for a minimum of one year or more, be flexible, and have the desire to serve as a positive role model and friend!

-Mentors must be able to commit for at least one year.
+Mentors must be able to commit for at least one year (once background checks have been completed).

 Mentors must be able to meet with their mentee at least twice a month.

-Mentors will complete an application, interview and orientation.
+Mentors will complete a volunteer orientation, application, interview, and mentor orientation.

-Mentors must be willing to undergo a thorough background check process.
+Mentors must be complete a thorough background check process.

 Mentors must be in good health.

-Simply fill out a mentor application to be considered.
-You will be required to complete an interview and orientation.
-Our Volunteer and Mentor Specialist works with our case managers to match the interests and needs of a mentee with that of a mentor.
+Please complete a volunteer profile and attend a Volunteer Orientation.
+You will the en complete an interview, mentor orientation, and several background checks (FBI, MPD, etc.).
+Our Volunteer Manager works with our housing stability case managers to match the interests and needs of a mentee with that of a mentor.

 Anywhere you want!
-Mentoring happens through positive socialization experiences, academic support and guidance.
+Mentoring happens through positive socialization experiences as well as academic support and guidance.

-We live in a city with limitless options for free and affordable excursions.
+Washington, DC, is a city with limitless options for free and affordable excursions.
 Memorable outings don’t have to cost a pretty penny.
-Our mentees and mentors have gone to museums, monuments, national parks.
-They’ve gone bowling, ice skating and laser tagging.
+Our mentees and mentors have gone to museums, monuments, national parks, and more.
+They’ve gone bowling, ice skating, and laser tagging.
 We encourage you to get creative!

-Plus, there are Community of Hope sponsored outings every quarter too!
+Plus, Community of Hope sponsors group outings every quarter.